 Perlmutter Cancer Center, designated a Comprehensive Cancer Center by the NCI in recognition of its top-tier research and clinical services, is on track to perform 160 blood and bone marrow transplants in 2023.

 Dr. Al-Homsi has already led a major research breakthrough in transplant treatment that benefited Sebastian: a new approach to fending off graft-versus-host disease, or GvHD, a medical complication in which the grafted blood and marrow cells view the recipient’s body as foreign and begin to attack it.
 The syndrome, which affects up to 60 percent of allogeneic transplant patients, can in its acute form cause skin rashes, liver damage, and inflammation of the intestinal tract.
 To prevent or at least mitigate this potentially life-threatening complication, doctors typically administer a six-month course of powerful immunosuppressants that can cause side effects, including kidney damage.

 By contrast, Dr. Al-Homsi combines cyclophosphamide, an older drug that attacks the donor’s activated T cells, with a newer medication called bortezomib, which targets the dendritic cells.
 His phase 1 and 2 clinical trials, published in Biology of Blood and Bone Marrow Transplantation, showed promising efficacy in controlling GvHD while sparing patients the burden of traditional immunosuppressants.
 What’s more, the combination needs to be taken for only four days.

-This past Memorial Day, Sebastian finally returned to his summer home, free to kayak, hike, and take in the glorious sunsets from his living room.
-His family presented him with a cake and a “birthday” card to mark the anniversary of his transplant.
+Sebastian once again enjoys his summer home, where he kayaks, hikes, and takes in the glorious sunsets from his living room.
 “I feel like I’ve got my life back,” he says, “and that now I can do all the things I’d hoped to do in retirement.”